scilus/dmri-explorer/README.md

 # RT fODF Slicer
 A real-time fiber ODF slicing application for Linux using `OpenGL 4.6`.
+It can visualize spherical functions expressed as a series of spherical harmonics coefficients in DIPY's `descoteaux07` legacy real symmetric SH basis (See [this link](https://dipy.org/documentation/1.4.1./theory/sh_basis/) for more details.).

 ## Installation